kahanu/MvcInstaller/README.markdown

 To run the installer, simply launch your application and in the address bar of your browser, navigate to the "Install" path.
 Such as: http://www.mynewdomain.com/install

 You will be shown the Mvc Installer page that displays all the information you've entered into your installer.config file.
 You can check it to make sure it's correct.
 When you confirm that everything is correct, then click the "Install" button.

+New as of November, 1, 2011 - a checkbox now appears next to the "Install" button that will tell MvcInstaller whether you have already installed "SecurityGuard" and will be logging on using "SecurityGuard".
+If so, check the box and it will simply change the resulting "LogOn" link to point to the "/SGAccount/LogOn" controller and action instead of the default "/Account/Login" path.

 It will initiate an Ajax call to the InstallController and the Run action to install your database and membership system.